 Created for New Zealand designs and conditions

-James Hardie two way fire and acoustic rated systems can be used on timber or steel frames in residential or non-residential construction, such as:
+Our two-way fire-rated and acoustic-rated systems can be used on timber or steel frames in residential or non-residential construction, such as:

 - Separating walls in multi-unit residential buildings (intertenancy); or